Silent Hill: The Short Message: Plot

-Unable to make contact with Maya, Anita receives a call from her other friend Amelie, who remarks that Maya is already dead, having jumped off the roof of the Villa some time ago.
+Unable to make contact with Maya, Anita receives a call from her friend Amelie, who reminds Anita that Maya died some time ago after jumping off the roof of the Villa.
 Anita is shocked that she would forget something so important and wonders who is messaging her as Maya.
-She winds up on the roof and discovers Maya's final art piece.
-Jealous of the popularity Maya experienced, Anita steps off the roof in an attempt to emulate her suicide.

-Still alive, Anita awakens in the Villa, which is now in a dilapidated and vandalized state.
-She receives another message from Maya stating that neither of them can leave until Anita finds something undisclosed.
-Forced to explore the Villa again, she relives memories of Maya being bullied at school, before returning to the Villa.
-She finds an artwork of Maya's which she had never seen before, depicting Amelie.
-Anita recalls how Maya always seemed much closer to Amelie than her and that she felt ignored by Maya.
+She winds up on the roof and discovers Maya's final artwork.
+Jealous of Maya's popularity, she steps off the roof in an attempt to emulate Maya's suicide, but wakes up back in the Villa.
+Noticing that the Villa is now dilapidated and vandalized, she receives another message from Maya stating that neither of them can leave until Anita finds "it", but is not told what "it" is.
+Forced to explore the Villa again, she relives memories of Maya being bullied at school, then finds an artwork of Maya's that she has never seen before; it depicts Amelie, causing Anita to recall how Maya always seemed much closer to Amelie than her and that she felt ignored by Maya.

-Continuing on, Anita comes to her school library, where she learns about how Kettenstadt was supposedly cursed by a Japanese witch after her death.
+Continuing on, Anita appears to arrive in her school library, where she learns about how Kettenstadt was supposedly cursed by a Japanese witch who was killed.
 She finds a letter written by Maya begging Amelie for help, and recalls that she purposely withheld the letter from Amelie due to her jealousy over Maya's close friendship with Amelie, which she believes led to Maya's suicide.
-She returns to the roof, where she calls Amelie and admits her guilt over Maya's death before jumping off the roof a second time.
+She returns to the roof, calls Amelie to admit her guilt over Maya's death, and jumps off the roof for a second time.
+Again, she awakens back in the Villa.

-Anita awakens back in the Villa.
-Exploring the building once again, she finds herself in her childhood home, and recalls how her mother both neglected and abused her and her younger brother by locking them in the closet.
+Exploring the building once again, Anita finds herself in her childhood home, and recalls how her mother neglected and abused her and her younger brother by locking them in the closet.
 This culminated in Anita's brother dying while locked up and her mother attempting to hide his body in the refrigerator before Anita escaped and reported her to the police.
-She discovers that Maya was planning to make an artwork depicting her as well, confirming that Maya had not been ignoring her as she believed.
-The monster chases Anita for a final time again before she finds herself back on the roof, where she apologizes to Amelie for not realizing how much both she and Maya valued their friendship with her.
-She considers jumping off the roof again but stops herself at the last second, which causes the fog surrounding the Villa to disappear, returning Anita to reality.
+Anita discovers that Maya was planning to make an artwork depicting her as well, confirming that Maya had not been ignoring her as she believed.
+The monster chases Anita for a final time before she finds herself back on the roof, where she apologizes to Amelie for not realizing how much Amelie and Maya valued her as a friend.
+She considers jumping off the roof for a third time but stops herself at the last second, causing the fog surrounding the Villa to disappear and returning Anita to reality.

-Some time later, a social media post by Amelie indicates that both she and Anita have left Kettenstadt to start new lives at college.
+Some time later, a social media post by Amelie indicates that she and Anita have left Kettenstadt to start new lives at college.